Using the inspector and editor

 In the inspector, scroll down and take a look at the options below the buttons we’ve already discussed.
 Then, select the Rich Text module in the editor and take a look at its options.
 The two modules share styling options, but the default content reflects fields that are particular to each module.

-The styling options section allows you to add a class to the component’s rendered markup, add inline style to the markup, or wrap the component in some custom HTML.
+The styling options section allows you to add a class to the component’s rendered markup, add an inline style to the markup, or wrap the component in some custom HTML.
 Hover over the info icon at the top right corner of each of these fields for help with specifics and syntax.

 This is the content that will appear in the editor when a user creates a page using this template.
 Depending on the template and the user, this content could be suggestive, instructive, or fallback content.